Zaai90/GaG-App/README.md

 - Text to Speech in Playthis.tsx and Playthisfav.tsx will keep talking even though the sound is set to OFF in Settings and when you navigate around.

 - No validation exists in add/edit game right now.

+- Games doesn't get saved for the moment.